yicenl2/yicenl2.github.io/_pages/about.md

 # social: true # includes social icons at the bottom of the page
 ---

+<span class="font-weight-bold"> Hi there! </span> I'm Yicen (奕岑, Yì-cén), and this is my digital space where I share my passions, experiences, and journey.
+Whether you found this site intentionally or by chance, I'm happy to have you here :)

-I am a Ph.D. student in Environmental Engineering at the [University of Illinois at Urbana-Champaign](https://illinois.edu) (UIUC), under the supervision of Prof. [Nicole Riemer](https://www.atmos.illinois.edu/~nriemer/).
+<span class="font-weight-bold"> About me: </span> I am currently pursuing a Ph.D. in Environmental Engineering at the [University of Illinois at Urbana-Champaign](https://illinois.edu), advised by Prof. [Nicole Riemer](https://www.atmos.illinois.edu/~nriemer/).
+My research interests are atmospheric chemistry, aerosol modeling, clouds and climate, data science, high-performance computing.

-I am passionate about learning and exploring the growth and formation fo atmospheric aerosol particles.
-My work focuses on atmospheric chemistry, aerosol modeling, clouds and climate.
+<span class="font-weight-bold"> Thank you for visiting! </span> I appreciate you taking the time to explore my personal website.
+Wishing you a wonderful day filled with joy and peaceful nights ahead.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.